-Opening to Balance 1 o ansfers in Tr the Fund o over the iod of the pe Closing Balance 30 Activity to which the fund relates Reason for Holding Reserve Funds \$000 plan \$000 plan \$000 \$000 ŞUUU ŞUUU Ş000 Ş000 Capital Reserves Administration -57 2 -3 -57 Governance and Corporate To fund capital replacements of Administration Assets Allandale Water -399 37 -5 -368 Water To Fund debt repayment of the Allandale Water Scheme construction Animal Control -18 1 0 -17 Regulatory To fund capital requirements of Animal control Ashwick/Opuha water 48 0 -0 47 Water To fund capital requirements of the Ashwick/Opuha Water scheme Burkes Pass Sewer 2 13 0 15 Sewerage To fund sewer capital works in Burkes Pass Burkes Pass Water -9 2 0 -7 Water To fund capital requirements of the Burkes Pass Water scheme Civil Defence 16 7 0 22 Regulatory To fund capital requirements of Civil Defence District Council 0 0 0 0 Governance and Corporate To fund capital requirements of the Governance Activity District General 43 2 0 45 Communities and Towns To fund capital requirements of the District Downlands Water 0 0 0 0 Water Councils share of a Joint Venture to fund the capital requirements of Eversley Sewer 0 0 0 0 Fairlie Council Building -40 20 -30 -50 Governance and Corporate To fund replacement of Councils Administration Building in Twizel Fairlie Medical Centre 2 3 0 6 Communities and Towns To fund replacement of medical facilities in Fairlie Fairlie Pensioner Housing 84 9 0 93 Communities and Towns To fund the eventual replacement of the pensioner housing stock in Fairlie Fairlie RRP 0 0 0 0 Communities and Towns Fairlie Sewer -140 42 0 -97 Sewerage To fund sewer capital works in Fairlie Fairlie Stormwater 17 17 0 35 Stormwater To fund stormwater capital works in Fairlie Fairlie Township -30 0 0 -30 Communities and Towns To fund capital works in the Fairlie Township Fairlie Water -1,118 105 -211 -1,223 Water To fund capital requirements of theFairlie Water scheme Forestry 711 0 0 711 Commercial To fund the operations of Councils Forestry Assets Hardfill Sites 0 0 0 0 Communities and Towns To fund costs arising from operations of the Councils Hardfill sites Inspectorate 0 0 0 0 IT Department -88 69 -15 -35 Governance and Corporate To Fund capital replacement of Councils IT assets Kimbell Water 13 0 0 13 Water To fund capital requirements of the Kimbell Water scheme Mackenzie Community Centre 17 14 -55 -23 Communities and Towns To fund replacement of the Mackenzie Community Centre in Fairlie Manuka Terrace Roading 0 0 0 0 Roading Manuka Terrace Water -94 1 0 -93 Water To Fund investigation and construction of a new water supply for Manuka Terrace
+Projected Opening Balance 1 Transfers in to the Fund over the Projected Closing Balance 30 Activity to which the fund relates Reason for Holding Reserve Funds July 2014 period of the period of the June 2015 plan plan \$000 \$000 \$000 \$000 Capital Reserves Administration -57 2 -3 -57 Governance and Corporate To fund capital replacements of Administration Assets Allandale Water -399 37 -5 -368 Water To Fund debt repayment of the Allandale Water Scheme construction and to fund its eventual replacement.
+Animal Control -18 1 -5 -22 Regulatory To fund capital requirements of Animal control Ashwick/Opuha water 48 1 0 49 Water To fund capital requirements of the Ashwick/Opuha Water scheme Burkes Pass Sewer 2 3 0 5 Sewerage To fund sewer capital works in Burkes Pass Burkes Pass Water -9 2 0 -7 Water To fund capital requirements of the Burkes Pass Water scheme Civil Defence 16 7 -1 22 Regulatory To fund capital requirements of Civil Defence District General 43 2 0 45 Communities and Towns To fund capital requirements of the District Fairlie Council Building -40 20 -30 -50 Governance and Corporate To fund replacement of Councils Administration Building in Twizel Fairlie Medical Centre 2 3 0 5 Communities and Towns To fund replacement of medical facilities in Fairlie Fairlie Pensioner Housing 84 .
+9 0 93 Communities and Towns To fund the eventual replacement of the pensioner housing stock in Fairlie Fairlie Sewer -140 44 0 -96 Sewerage To fund sewer capital works in Fairlie Fairlie Stormwater 17 26 0 43 Stormwater To fund stormwater capital works in Fairlie Fairlie Township -30 0 0 -30 Communities and Towns To fund capital works in the Fairlie Township Fairlie Water -1,118 110 -174 -1,182 Water To fund capital requirements of theFairlie Water scheme Forestry 711 .
+0 0 711 Commercial To fund the operations of Councils Forestry Assets IT Department -88 69 -50 -69 Governance and Corporate To Fund capital replacement of Councils IT assets Kimbell Water 13 1 0 14 Water To fund capital requirements of the Kimbell Water scheme Mackenzie Community Centre 17 14 -25 6 Communities and Towns To fund replacement of the Mackenzie Community Centre in Fairlie Manuka Terrace Water -94 1 0 -93 Water To Fund investigation and construction of a new water supply for Manuka Terrace